 There is a great old book about marriage preparation titled, “Before You Say I Do.”
 This blog could be titled, “Before You Say I Don’t.”
 If you are experiencing marital distress and considering divorce, there are some things I urge you to to think through before you take that final step.

-before you divorce, Consider The Cost
+Before You Divorce, Consider The Cost

-before you divorce - man walking towards woman hiding face in her jacket
+man walking towards woman hiding face in her jacket

 You may have looked at the financial cost and decided that you don’t need the big house, the nice car, and the material things that you’ll no longer be able to afford.
 But before you divorce, consider that divorce actually costs much more than money and things.
 Divorce costs more than you can imagine.
 If you have friends that have divorced, ask them to be honest about how bad it was, and take notes.
 Divorce carries a terrible cost.